 Horses of a different color

-Though you might not guess it based on name or appearance, seahorses are actually fish, and pygmy seahorses are some of the smallest fishes in the sea—the largest specimens would barely stretch across a silver dollar coin.
+Though you might not guess it based on name or appearance, seahorses are actually fish, and pygmy seahorses are some of the smallest fishes in the sea–the largest specimens would barely stretch across a silver dollar coin.
+“Wakatobi is one of the best places for pygmy seahorse research in terms of number of species and their abundance,” says Dr. Richard Smith.
+“Ease of access and sheer diversity on the house reef has been vital for my studies as this is where I carry out much of my observations.”

 Their tiny size and near-perfect camouflage kept pygmies hidden from humans until very recently.
 Now, however, they have become superstars of Indian Ocean reefs, and the favorite subject of a growing number of photographers who devote many hours to the search for these tiny, elusive creatures.
 Dr. Richard Smith made pygmy seahorses the subject of his doctoral dissertation, and has shared some of his findings and images at his website www.OceanRealmImages.com.
 Here is some of the highlights: